-Legendary flutist discusses his life as a studio musician recording hundreds of film and television scores over 30+ years, including his many collaborations with John Williams in scores such as The River, Jurassic Park and Memoirs of a Geisha
+Legendary flutist discusses his life as a studio musician recording hundreds of film and television scores, including his many collaborations with John Williams on The River, Jurassic Park and Memoirs of a Geisha

 There are few other musicians around the world who are as versatile and brilliant as flute legend Jim Walker.
 From classical to jazz to television and film to the concert hall, Walker has brilliantly showcased his incredible musicianship for 50+ years.